josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🏛️_Chaps_Be_Serious/🌹_for_the_serious_red_chaps.md

-# 🌹 For The Serious Red Chaps: Labour as the Alternative to Revolution
+# 🌹 For The Serious Red Chaps: Labour as Alternative to Revolution
 **First created:** 2025-11-15 | **Last updated:** 2026-05-07
 *Labour’s constitutional role as the democratic alternative to violent upheaval.*